gwsystems/aWsm/README.md

 | Cortex-M7 Avg. slowdown | 40.2% |
 | Cortex-M4 Avg. slowdown | 24.9% |

-In comparison, the `wasm3` interpreter's slowdown on microcontrollers is more than 10x.
+In comparison, the [`wasm3` interpreter's slowdown](https://github.com/wasm3/wasm3/blob/master/docs/Performance.md) on microcontrollers is more than 10x.
 For more details (including other bounds checking mechanisms), see the [paper](https://www2.seas.gwu.edu/~gparmer/publications/emsoft20wasm.pdf).

+*Note: these numbers are from May 2020.*

 There are many compelling runtimes, but we believe that aWsm is useful in generating very fast code, while being simple and extensible.